Geocoder Laravel

 php artisan vendor:publish --provider="Geocoder\\Laravel\\Providers\\GeocoderService"

-This will publish the configuration file config/geocoder.php where you can manage providers.
+This will install Geocoder Laravel and publish the configuration file config/geocoder.php where you can manage providers.

 Step 2: Configure Google Maps API Key